TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 So what is the specific number you need to beat in order to do something and how does your GM determine it?
 The most common case is the difficulty is a value picked by your GM based on the level level a person in their world would have to be to be able to do it with any kind of regularity, something we explore in [setting rules](../setting_rules/index.md).

-Once the GM knows what level you'd have to be do pull this sort of thing off regularly, they can transform that into a difficulty number by multiplying the level by 10, then subtracting 10.
-For instance, a test that a level 1 character can consistently perform is difficulty 0 and a test that a level 3 character can consistently perform is difficulty 20.
+Once the GM knows what level you'd have to be do pull this sort of thing off regularly, they can transform that into a difficulty number by multiplying the level by 5.
+For instance, a test that a level 1 character can consistently perform is difficulty 5 and a test that a level 3 character can consistently perform is difficulty 15.

+`Standard test difficulty = Test level * 5`

 Of course, not all tests are created equal.
 If your GM feels like what you're doing is particularly easy for the level required, they might lower the difficulty further.
 If they feel it's a particularly hard, they might raise it.
 So a test for a level 3 character might be difficulty 15 if it was very easy, 20 if it was something they can handle all the time, and 25 if it's somewhat challenging.